oh-lang/oh/wishlist.md

 ## nullable variable types

-To make it easy to indicate when a variable can be nullable, we reserve the question mark symbol, `?`, placed just after the variable name like `x?: int_`.
-The default value for an optional type is `null`.

-For generics where `null_` might be a valid option, make sure to only include your variable if necessary, e.g., `x{require: of_ is not_{null_}}: of_`.
+To make it easy to indicate when a variable can be nullable, we reserve the question mark symbol, `?`, placed just after the variable name like `x?: int_`, and `?` is required in order to give **null visibility** to any variable that could be nullable.
+Even when defining a variable without a type, the `?` symbol is required if the variable could be nullable, e.g., `x?: nullable_result_(...)`, again for null visibility.
+The default value for a nullable type is `null`.
+For generics where `null_` might be a valid value for a template type, make sure to only include your nullable variable if necessary, e.g., `x{require: template_type_ is not_{null_}}: of_`.
-TODO: keep migrating [] to {}

-For an optional type with more than one non-null type, we use `y?: one_of_[some_type:, another_type:]` or equivalently, `y: one_of_[some_type:, another_type:, null:]` (where `null:` comes last).
-Note that `null_` should come last for casts to work correctly (e.g., `one_of_[null:, int:](1234)` would cast to null rather than `int_(1234)`).
-Normally the first value in a `one_of_` is the default, but if `null_` is an option, then null is the default.

-In either case, you can use `;` instead of `:` to indicate that the variable is writable.
-Note that if you are defining a nullable variable inline, you should prefix the operator with a `?`, e.g., `x?: nullable_result_(...)`.
-It is a compiler error if a declared variable is nullable but `?` is not used, since we want the programmer to be aware of the fact that the variable could be null, even though the program will take care of null checks automatically and safely.
-The `?` operator is required for any `one_of_` that could take on a `null` value, e.g., `one_of_[bread:, tomato:, mozzarella:, null:]`.

 One of the cool features of oh-lang is that we don't require the programmer to check for null on a nullable type before using it.
 The executable will automatically check for null on variables that can be null.
-If a function can be null, the executable will return null if the function is null, or otherwise execute the function.
 This is also helpful for method chaining on classes (see more on those below).
 If your code calls a method on an instance that is null, a null will be returned instead (and the method will not be called).
+But because of null visibility, this will be clear to the programmer.

 ```
 # define a class with a method called `some_method_`: